Shrest4647/youtube-video-dubbing/README.md

 3.  **Synthesize Speech**: The translated text segments are converted into audio using Google Gemini's text-to-speech models.
 This is done in parallel to speed up the process.
 4.  **Process Audio**: The newly generated audio clips are inserted at their corresponding timestamps into the original audio track.
 5.  **Finalize Video**: The final step involves combining the newly created dubbed audio track with the original video file, resulting in a fully dubbed video.

+## Shoutouts and Motivation

+A big shoutout to the [open-dubbing](https://github.com/Softcatala/open-dubbing) project, which served as a major inspiration for this tool. `open-dubbing` is an AI dubbing system that uses machine learning models to automatically translate and synchronize audio dialogue into different languages.
+While `open-dubbing` is focused on general video dubbing, this project is more narrowly focused on YouTube videos.

+At the moment, this tool is purely experimental and an excuse to help all people watch better YouTube content.

+Star this repo if you think YouTube should automatically implement such dubbing, given the dire situation of their current video dubbing attempts.

+## Feedback

+If you found this project useful and think it would be beneficial to publish it as a CLI package on PyPI, please let me know by raising an issue [here](https://github.com/Shrest4647/youtube-video-dubbing/issues/new).